| ADMISSIONS | Visit Us | Drive Thru Tour

 Before you begin your tour, keep the following in mind:

-You are currently at our North Entrance.
+You are currently at our South Entrance.
 Worcester State is located on the west side of the city and surrounded by a lovely, residential neighborhood.
 As you take this driving tour, you’ll find that each building and facility helps tell the story of who we are and what we value.
 Our home is your home, so sit back and enjoy the ride!

 The John Coughlin Memorial Field is #11 on the campus map.